-In addition to the recent Knop $et\ al.$ paper, we have published results based on this project's Keck measurements on the study of SN Ia variations over time/redshift.
-In Sullivan $et\ al.$ (2003) we presented new results on the Hubble diagram of SNe Ia as a function of host galaxy morphology that demonstrates that host galaxy extinction is unlikely to systematically dim distant SN Ia in a manner that would produce a spurious cosmological constant.
+In addition to the recent Knop et al. paper, we have published results based on this project's Keck measurements on the study of SN Ia variations over time/redshift.
+In Sullivan et al. (2003) we presented new results on the Hubble diagram of SNe Ia as a function of host galaxy morphology that demonstrates that host galaxy extinction is unlikely to systematically dim distant SN Ia in a manner that would produce a spurious cosmological constant.
 This result was based on Keck spectroscopy and HST STIS "snapshot" images of SNe spanning the range 0.3 < z < 0.8.
-In Hook $et\ al.$ (2005 submitted), we presented spectra obtained primarily with Keck II/LRIS for 14 high redshift SNe used in the Perlmutter $et\ al.$ 1999 analysis.
-In this paper, we also presented a comparison of these SNe with their low redshift counterparts.
-We found that the spectra time-sequence of Type Ia's at high and low redshift is indistinguishable.
-Based on this and also a comparison of the expansion velocities measured from blue-shifted Ca H&K, we found no evidence for evolution in SN Ia properties between a low and high redshift sample.
-In Pain $et\ al.$ (2002) we presented the changing SN Ia rates in the redshift range $z\sim 0.65$, which constrain the models for SN Ia progenitors.
+In Pain et al. (2002) we presented the changing SN Ia rates in the redshift range $z \sim 0.65$ , which constrain the models for SN Ia progenitors.

 Between fall 1998 and fall 2002 we concentrated on the highest redshift SNe Ia.
 We built up the foundations for this work beginning in October 1998 with our very successful pilot study using Keck LRIS imaging and spectroscopy in order to demonstrate that SNe Ia up to z = 1.2 could be found and studied using existing facilities.
-SN 1998eq at z = 1.200 was the key discovery from this run, and we obtained its complete I-band and J-band light curves using HST (Fadeyev et al. 2004).
+SN 1998eq at z = 1.200 was the key discovery from this run, and we obtained its complete I-band and J-band light curves using HST (Aldering et al. 1998).
+Completion of the analysis of this supernova had been held up by the need for final reference NICMOS images, but with the refurbishment of that instrument in 2002, we have been able to obtain the images (with a few still pending) and final analysis is nearing completion.